Lincos language: Concepts and range

-The next section of the Lincos dictionary introduces a word for second, "Sec," by playing pulses of various lengths, followed by Sec, and the number of seconds, "until the receiver may be expected to remark that the numbers... are proportional to the durations", thus teaching both that Sec is a unit of time, and exactly how long it is.
-He then introduces means for measuring durations, referring to moments in time, and talking about past and future events.
+The next section of the Lincos dictionary introduces a word for second, "Sec", by playing pulses of various lengths, followed by Sec, and the number of seconds, "until the receiver may be expected to remark that the numbers... are proportional to the durations", thus teaching both that Sec is a unit of time, and exactly how long it is.
+It then introduces means for measuring durations, referring to moments in time, and talking about past and future events.

-The third section is perhaps the most complex, and attempts to convey the concepts and language necessary to describe behavior and conversation between individuals.
+Freudenthal's third section is perhaps the most complex, and attempts to convey the concepts and language necessary to describe behavior and conversation between individuals.
 It uses examples to introduce actors speaking to each other, asking questions, disapproving, quoting other people, knowing and wanting things, promising, and playing.
-The first steps (since he has introduced sets of numbers and questions) are to introduce some new symbols (distinctive patterns of pulses), say they are NOT numbers, and transmit sequences showing two of these new symbols separated by the word "Inq", and followed by a question about an equation, then the symbols reversed, followed by the answer (example below).
-He expects that after many repetitions, the recipient will decide these new symbols are entities asking and answering the questions, rather than some other context for the questions.
+The first steps (having already introduced sets of numbers and questions) are to introduce some new symbols (distinctive patterns of pulses), say that they are NOT numbers, and transmit sequences showing two of these new symbols separated by the word "Inq" (inquiry), followed by a question about an equation, then the symbols reversed, followed by the answer (example below).
+It is thus expected that, after many repetitions, the recipient will determine that these new symbols are entities asking and answering the questions, rather than some other context for the questions.

 Finally, the fourth section describes the concepts and language relating to mass, space, and motion.
 This last section goes so far as to describe physical features of human beings and of the Solar System.

-A second book was planned but never written that would have added four more sections to the dictionary: "Matter"; "Earth"; "Life"; and "Behavior 2".
+A second book by Freudenthal, planned but never written, would have added four more sections to the dictionary: "Matter", "Earth", "Life", and "Behavior 2".
 Other researchers have since extended the language somewhat on their own.
 One example is CosmicOS.
 Another is a second-generation Lingua Cosmica developed by the Dutch-Swedish astronomer and mathematician Alexander Ollongren of Leiden University, using constructive logic.

 Freudenthal's book on Lincos discusses it with many technical words from linguistic and logical theory, usually without defining them, which may have reduced its general interest, though the main chapters can be understood without these technical terms: appellatives, binding, formalization, function, lexicology, logistical, ostensive, quasi-general, semantics, syntax, variables, etc.